csmiller/EMIRGE/README.txt

-You can download a standard candidate SSU database by running the following command: python emirge_download_candidate_db.py
+You can download a standard candidate SSU database by running the following command: python emirge_makedb.py

-This script is included with EMIRGE.
-The current version of this database was made using Silva release SSURef_111_NR (http://www.arb-silva.de/).
-Sequences were clustered using uclust at 97% sequence identity, short and long sequences were removed, and non-standard characters were changed to be within {ACTG} (using utils/fix_nonstandard_chars.py).
+This script is included with EMIRGE, and by default downloads the current version of the Silva small subunit rRNA database (http://www.arb-silva.de/).
+Sequences are clustered by default using vsearch at 97% sequence identity, short and long sequences are removed, and non-standard characters are changed to be within {ACTG}.
+See emirge_makedb.py --help for details.

-You can use any reference SSU database with emirge, though this one is recommended.
-No matter your choice, you should run utils/fix_nonstandard_chars.py on your fasta file.
+You can use any reference SSU database with emirge, though SILVA is recommended.
+If you use another database, you should run utils/fix_nonstandard_chars.py on your fasta file to remove ambiguous characters, which bowtie cannot map against.
 You will also need to first build a bowtie index, with something like:
 $ bowtie-build SSU_candidate_db.fasta SSU_candidate_db_btindex

 You might also consider changing the offrate (see http://bowtie-bio.sourceforge.net/manual.shtml)